-The posters and publicity created hype around the scene, however the Hays Office had the final say and the end product was nowhere close to the sensation it created on the wee hours of 15 September, 1954.
+The posters and publicity created hype around the scene; however, the Hays Office had the final say, and the end product was nowhere close to the sensation it made on the wee hours of 15 September 1954.
 Watch the re-worked scene here

-Apart from the Hays Code, there were other organisations such as the National Legion of Decency, which had the power to influence millions of church-goers (Catholic) to not watch movies that were condemned by the Legion.
+Apart from the Hays Code, other organisations such as the National Legion of Decency had the power to influence millions of church-goers (Catholic) not to watch movies that were condemned by the Legion.

-Gerald Gardner, an author and film historian offered an explanation to their behaviour – “People like Marilyn Monroe are always a threat to the moralists and establishment who were trying to protect their fellow men against an excess of passion.”
+Gerald Gardner, an author and film historian, explained their behaviour – “People like Marilyn Monroe are always a threat to the moralists and establishment who were trying to protect their fellow men against an excess of passion.”

-He added – “There is no doubt that when you are able to cast a charismatic, appealing and sensual a personality like Marilyn Monroe, you are bringing a lot to the film.
-True, he (Billy Wilder) lost the adulterous relationship, true he lost Axelrod’s most wittiest lines – but in place of that he did have Marilyn Monroe.”
+He added – “There is no doubt that when you can cast a charismatic, appealing and sensual personality like Marilyn Monroe, you are bringing a lot to the film.
+True, he (Billy Wilder) lost the adulterous relationship, true he lost Axelrod’s wittiest lines – but in place of that he did have Marilyn Monroe.”

-The movie wrapped up its shooting in November and was released on June 1, 1955 on Marilyn Monroe’s 29th birthday.
-The huge success of the movie, on the back of even bigger publicity any Hollywood movie had ever received up until that point catapulted Marilyn’s career to newer heights.
+The movie wrapped up the shooting in November and was released on June 1, 1955, on Marilyn Monroe’s 29th birthday.
+On the back of even bigger publicity, any Hollywood movie had ever received up until that point, the massive success of the film catapulted Marilyn’s career to newer heights.

-Sam Shaw’s idea was a great publicity for the film.
+Sam Shaw’s idea was great publicity for the film.
 The photo of Monroe’s dress flying sky-high made every newspaper, every magazine in the world.
-For the film’s premiere showing at New York’s Loew’s State Theatre, its four-story building facade was covered by a huge artist’s rendition (52 feet) of that famous dress-blowing scene.
+For the film’s premiere showing at New York’s Loew’s State Theatre, its four-story building facade was covered by an artist’s rendition (52 feet) of that famous dress-blowing scene.

 It has been close to 54 years since Marilyn’s abrupt death.
-Although, I was born three decades after her death, I have remained a big fan of hers for over a decade.
+I was born three decades after her death; I have remained a big fan of hers for over a decade.
 Her manner of death has divided opinions to this day and the real story, well, I believe it went with Marilyn.
-And, all we are left are those wonderful memories.
+And, all we are left with are those beautiful memories.